-- In the Office of Academic Advising, our hope is that all students at Gettysburg College are able to achieve their academic goals.
+- In the Office of Academic Advising and Student Support Services, our hope is that all students at Gettysburg College are able to achieve their academic goals.
 Attending a residential liberal arts college requires that students independently manage their time and circumstances to attend class, complete assignments, and seek help as appropriate.

 - We care deeply about students and provide a good deal of outreach and support to all students.
 When making a decision about whether Gettysburg College is the right fit for you, we encourage you to think about the type of support you had in High School that helped you to be successful and think carefully about whether you can be successful at Gettysburg College with the type of support we are able to offer.